denwilliams/mqtt-usvc/README.md

 **Breaking change: create() is now async, and there is now a peer dependency on prom-client.**

-Module to make writing Node.js MQTT microservices dead simple and quick.
+Opinionated module to make writing Node.js MQTT microservices dead simple and quick.

 See `example.js` for reference.

-Can be configured from YAML, environment variables, or code.
+Can be configured from YAML, environment variables, Consul KV store, or code.

+Exposes Prometheus metrics over HTTP (/metrics) for scraping into a Prometheus server.

 **Breaking: prefix is now not automatic in v2 - must use `~` character.**